NDevTK/infra/3pp/README.md

 # Building stuff locally

+Update(2021/1/26): run_locally is unlikely to work.
+Prefer to use run_remotely.
 See [./run_locally.sh].
 You can pass `help` as the first argument for the lowdown.

 # CIPD Sources

+Update(2021/1/26): CIPD is not suggested.
+If possible, prefer to use url or git.

 Some third-party packages distribute their releases via source tarballs or zips.
 Sometimes this is done via http or ftp.
 For reliability and reproducability